-Definition: This parameter is optional and defines the value of the Tx_R series resistor in ohms.
-It only applies to IBIS [Model] declarations of type Output or Output_diff.
-If not present in the .ami file, the value of Tx_R defaults to zero.
+Definition: This parameter is optional and defines the value Tx_R in ohms of the series resistors shown in the Fig. XX.
+It can only be present if the .ami file is defined for the Tx direction.
+If this parameter is not present in the .ami file, the value of Tx_R defaults to zero.

 Examples: